bbi-lab/bbi-scirna-analyze/README.md

 in the *STAR-2.7.11b/source* directory.
 Copy the resulting *STAR* executable file to the *bbi-scirna-analyze/bin* directory.

+Notes:
+- the STAR compilation failed when the samtools/1.19 module was loaded.
+I believe that the linker was using the samtools htslib rather than the STAR htslib.

 ### Install bbduk.sh

 See the BBMap installation instructions at